The Town of İskilip

 North-west from the city of Çorum is the town of İskilip, a quaint castle town tucked between the mountains and jutting rocks.

-This narrow valley was once inhabited by the Hittites along what was once their northern frontier.
-Though there is no evidence that they were the first builders of the lofty İskilip Castle that looks down on the town from high on a rocky crag.
+This narrow valley was once inhabited by the Hittites along what was their northern frontier.
+However there is no evidence that they were the first builders of the lofty İskilip Castle which looks down on the town from high on a rocky crag.
 While the town itself has little to offer the standard tourist, the mountain setting, the castle, and the local craftsmen keeping shop in the classic Turkish town are well worth the trek!

 At the base of the castle mount are a number of Roman era, rock-cut tombs.
 The tombs are in decent condition, with a number of engravings still quite visible despite being in the open weather for centuries.